nadiakap/MinPy_edu/README.md

 Prerequisites:

+1. Python 3.6+
-1. Python 3.6+/Anaconda or Python Scipy, Numpy, Matplotlib, Jupiter notebook
+2. Scipy, Numpy, Pandas, Matplotlib, Jupiter notebook ( or Anaconda - all required packages are part of Anaconda)

 Running instructions: